 Project Question: Should we spend our money as soon as we get it?
-Curriculum Drivers: Live our Values Communicate Clearly Overcome difficulties Prioritise Health Recognise Achievement Wider Curriculum Links: Horizontal - Vertical - Should we spend our money as soon as we get it?
-Key Texts The net of the network of the networ Diagonal - Prior Learning: HSBC money managemen Lincolnshire County Cour nt workshops foundation, key stage 1 - Stay Safe Partnership - ncil Communicate personally: Money, spend, save, bank, jobs, career, earn Knowledge Schema Core Knowledge Concepts and Milestones PoP Tasks To know where money comes from and how to make choices when spending money.• understand that people get money in different ways (earn, win, find, presents, pocket money, borrow, benefits)• recognise that people make choices about what to buy• understand that they may not always be able to have all the things they wantPSHE and Citizenship KS1 Money Matters Lesson 1: Money Lesson Pack (twinkl.co.uk)PSHE and Citizenship KS1 Money Matters Lesson 4: Save or Spend?
-Lesson Pack (twinkl.co.uk)List 2 questions on the board - where do adults get money from?
+Curriculum Drivers: Live our Values Communicate Clearly Overcome difficulties Prioritise Health Recognise Achievement Wider Curriculum Links: Horizontal - Vertical - Key Texts Charles please may I have SOME of yours?
+DA WIST, DIENTIST STATE OF THE Prior Learning: HSBC money management workshops foundation, key stage 1 - Stay Safe Partnership - Lincolnshire County Council Communicate personally: Money, spend, save, bank, jobs, career, earn Vocabulary Knowledge Schema Core Knowledge Concepts and Milestones PoP Tasks WORK To know where money comes from and how to make choices when spending money. • understand that people get money in different ways (earn, win, find, presents, pocket money, borrow, benefits) • recognise that people make choices about what to buy • understand that they may not always be able to have all the things they want PSHE and Citizenship KS1 Money Matters Lesson 1: Money Lesson Pack (twinkl.co.uk) PSHE and Citizenship KS1 Money Matters Lesson 4: Save or Spend?
+Lesson Pack (twinkl.co.uk) List 2 questions on the board - where do adults get money from?
 Where do children get money from?
-Make a list of answers under each questionIf you had £5 what would you do with it?
+Make a list of answers under each question If you had £5 what would you do with it?
 Would you: Save it?
 Spend it?
-Buy a gift for someone?Show some items on the board (without the cost) Which would they really want?
-Why?
-Show the prices (real) - What do they notice? what money is; forms that money comes in; that money comes from different sources that people make different choices about how to save and spend money about the difference between needs and wants; that sometimes people may not always be able to have the things they want that money needs to be looked after; different ways of doing this that jobs help people to earn money to pay for things different jobs that people they know or people who work in the community do Basic Sort items out in to those they could get with £5 and those they couldn't.
+Buy a gift for someone? what money is; forms that money comes in; that money comes from different sources that people make different choices about how to save and spend money about the difference between needs and wants; that sometimes people may not always be able to have the things they want that money needs to be looked after; different ways of doing this that jobs help people to earn money to pay for things different jobs that people they know or people who work in the community do Basic Sort items out in to those they could get with £5 and those they couldn't.